Implement least-recently-used cache

 }

-set(key: K, value: V) {
+set(key: K, value: V): void {

-this.values.set(key, value);
+this.store.set(key, value);

-while (this.values.size > this.capacity) {
+if (this.store.size > this.capacity) {

-const oldest = this.values.keys().next().value;
+const oldest = this.store.keys().next().value;

 }